 Using a gray that is made with palette colors maintains color harmony in an artwork.
 Having it available ready made makes it easy to create rich darks with ease.

-Now it is available from DANIEL SMITH exclusively as a half pan in the Ultimate Mixing Hand Poured Watercolor Half Pan Set!
+Jane’s Grey is now available from DANIEL SMITH both as a 15ml watercolor tube, and as a half pan in the Ultimate Mixing Hand Poured Watercolor Half Pan Set!

 Lightfastness: I – Excellent

 Staining: 2-Low Staining